jkhsjdhjs/node-fetch-cookies/README.md

     // creates a CookieJar instance
     const cookieJar = new CookieJar("jar.json");

-    // load cookies from the cookie jar await cookieJar.load();

     // usual fetch usage, except with one or multiple cookie jars as first parameter const response = await fetch(cookieJar, "https://example.com");